SOFTowaha/TripCost/docs/CONFIGURATION.md

 ## Environment Variables

-TripCost uses environment variables for sensitive configuration like API keys.
+TripCost uses environment variables and the macOS Keychain for sensitive configuration like API keys.

 ### Setup